phpuech/OT_Analysis/README.md

 ## Future developments

-* We noted on some computers issues with the "pick event" function of matplotlib, without finding easy solutions to fix that.
+* We noted on some computers issues with the "pick event" function of matplotlib, without finding the origin of the bug or any easy solutions to fix that for the moment.
 Note that this won't prevent the use of the main functionnalities of the present software.